1. Overview

 4. Modifying Existing Submissions (The Amendment Process)

 If the DNO returns, rejects, or asks for changes to your application, you can edit it directly.
-Instead of cluttering your dashboard with confusing duplicate copies, you make your updates right on the original submission.
-This keeps your entire project history neat, tidy, and all in one place.
+Instead of cluttering your dashboard with duplicate copies, you make your updates right on the original submission.
+This keeps your entire project history organised and in one place.

 The Default Read-Only State

 To prevent accidental changes to submitted records, any application requiring changes is Read-Only by default.
-Form fields, configuration actions (Add / Remove / Duplicate / Enter Manually), and standard submission controls remain hidden until an explicit amendment session is initiated.
+Form fields, configuration actions (Add, Remove, Duplicate, or Enter Manually), and standard submission controls remain hidden until an explicit amendment session is initiated.

 Step-by-Step Amendment Workflow